greycortex/VIP/README.md

 It can also completely (without content history) parse CAPEC objects - [XML file](https://capec.mitre.org/data/xml/capec_latest.xml)

-It can also read from file, create objects representing CPE vulnerabilities and insert them into local database.
+It can also read from file, create objects representing CPE objects and insert them into local database.

-It also can update CPE vulnerabilities in the database by working with the up-to-date CPE Match Feed file.
+It can also update CPE objects in the database by working with the up-to-date CPE Match Feed file.

 Copyright (c) 2020 GreyCortex s.r.o.